-Important note: An outright exception to ventilating attics is offered by the IRC if a code official determines that "atmospheric or climatic conditions" aren't favorable to attic ventilation.
+Important note: The IRC offers an outright exception to ventilating attics if a code official determines that "atmospheric or climatic conditions" aren't favorable to attic ventilation.

-9.5.3 Attic Ventilation Requirements
+9.9.3 Attic Ventilation Requirements

 Always vent exhaust fans directly to outdoors (through a soffit, gable, or wall) and never into a ventilated attic.